Iraneus/betamedneed/_services/credit.md

 ![Some medicines](/images/illustrations/hand-drugs.jpg)

-Users can get credit/loans directly from MedNeed and from third-party financers on the MedNeed peer-to-peer financing network.
+Users can get credit/loans directly from MedNeed and from third-party <a href="/services/financers">financers</a> on the MedNeed financing network.

 Contact MedNeed support to make request.